Go through this page and find the best method to extend partition in Windows 7/8/10 on your own:

 - Otherwise, you can't extend volume without adjacent unallocated space.

 Step 2.
-Right-click on the partition that you want to extend, and choose "Extend Volume" to continue.
+Right-click on the partition you want to extend and select "Extend Volume" from the given list.

 Step 3.
-Set and add more size to your target partition and click "Next" to continue.
+Follow the wizard to set and add more size to your target partition, and click "Next" to continue.

 Step 4.
-Click "Finish" to complete the process.
+Click "Finish" to complete the extending process in Windows 7.

 If there is no unallocated space, you'll need to right-click a neighbor drive and select "Delete volume " or "Shrink volume" to free up unallocated space.
 Back up data first if you intend to do so: